jpane24/OVtool/README.md

 For this tutorial we are interested in the mental health outcome, `eps7p_3`, emotional problem scale (eps) recorded at three months.
-In particular, whether or not treatment A reduces emotional problems more than treatment B. `eps7p_3` ranges from zero to one, where higher values of EPS indicate more emotional problems.
+In particular, we want to estimate the relative effectiveness of treatment A and B on reducing emotional problems in youth. `eps7p_3` ranges from zero to one, where higher values of EPS indicate more emotional problems.
 Past research has concluded there are many variables that may influence treatment assignment and an adolescents’ emotional problems (Griffin et al., 2020).
 We utilize a selection of these variables in our propensity score and outcome models and provide their definitions below.

-## Installation
+## 2.1 Installation

 We begin by loading package.
 For the most up-to-date version of the package, you can load the development version from